-A microfiber couch looks attractive, feels comfortable and it’s perfect for those with kids and pets as it is water-resistant, so if you spill something you can wipe it immediately.
-Though some people claim microfiber couches are stain resistant, they are actually not.
+A microfiber couch looks attractive, feels comfortable and it’s perfect for those with kids and pets as it’s water-resistant.
+So if you spill something you can wipe it immediately.
+Though some people claim microfiber couches are stain-resistant, they are not.

-Even I own a microfiber couch and I totally understand that it’s tough to remove stains from it.
-On top of that, you have a light colored couch, the stains make your couch look like a crime scene.
+Even I own a microfiber couch and I understand that it’s tough to remove stains from it.
+On top of that, you have a light-colored couch, the stains make your couch look like a crime scene.

 Many people tend to avoid cleaning a microfiber couch thinking that it will spoil the fabric but if you follow the instructions properly cleaning microfiber can restore your fabric to look brand new.

 Identify the Type of Microfiber Couch You Have

 As microfiber couches are soft and look attractive they do require maintenance.
 If you have a light-colored microfiber couch you need to take extra care of the fabric.

 The first thing you should do is read the furniture tag attached by the manufacturer for cleaning instructions.

 There are generally four codes to indicate what we can use to clean the fabric without harming it.
 If it’s written W, it means you can clean it with water, S means you should use a solvent, W–S code is you can use either a solvent or water, X is for vacuum ONLY.